Over my years of walking, I’ve been fortunate to see various rock images in the backcountry.

 For more current information and lively debates about many topics, I enjoy watching Archeology Southwest on YouTube.
 For some thought-provoking ideas, the Native American Power Rangers Instagram account features thoughts by Indigenous park rangers.
 Some of whom are archeologists.

-If you want a guidebook, Non-Technical Canyon Hiking Guide to the Colorado Plateau provides the most thorough resource for the area.
+If you want a guidebook, Non-Technical Canyon Hiking Guide to the Colorado Plateau provides a thorough resource for the area.
 Kelsey’s maps and writing style take some getting used to overall.
 But still offers the best information even in our mainly online information era.

 Finally, not everything is in a guidebook or map.
 In the words of a great philosopher – “You can observe a lot by just watching.”